Welcome to Pathstone.

 Key Investment Themes & Opportunities for 2025

-If you have any questions or would like to discuss policy implications further, please contact us.
+If you have any questions or would like to discuss the key takeaways presented here, we encourage you to contact your advisor or click below.

 This communication and its content are for informational and educational purposes only and should not be used as the basis for any investment decision.
 The information contained herein is based on publicly available sources believed to be reliable but is not a representation, expressed or implied, as to its accuracy, completeness or correctness.
 No information available through this communication is intended or should be construed as any advice, recommendation or endorsement from us as to any legal, tax, investment or other matters, nor shall be considered a solicitation or offer to buy or sell any security, future, option or other financial instrument or to offer or provide any investment advice or service to any person in any jurisdiction.
 Nothing contained in this communication constitutes investment advice or offers any opinion with respect to the suitability of any security, and this communication has no regard to the specific investment objectives, financial situation and particular needs of any specific recipient.
 Past performance is no guarantee of future results.